 Fiscal Multipliers and Financial Crises

 Featured on Marginal Revolution

 What is the impact of an extra dollar of government spending during a financial crisis?
 How important was fiscal policy during the Great Recession?
 I develop a macroeconomic model of fiscal policy with a financial sector that allows me to study the effects of fiscal policy tools such as government purchases and transfers, as well as of financial sector interventions such as bank recapitalizations and credit guarantees.
 Solving the model with nonlinear methods allows me to show how the linkages between household and bank balance sheets generate new channels through which fiscal policy can stimulate the economy, and study the state dependent effects of fiscal policy.
 I combine the model with data on the fiscal policy response to assess its role during the financial crisis and Great Recession.
-My main findings are that: (i) the fall in consumption would had been 1/3 worse in the absence of fiscal interventions; (ii) transfers to households and bank recapitalizations yielded the largest fiscal multipliers; and (iii) bank recapitalizations were closest to generating a Pareto improvement.
+My main findings are that: (i) the fall in consumption would have been 50% worse in the absence of fiscal interventions; (ii) transfers to households and bank recapitalizations yielded the largest fiscal multipliers; and (iii) bank recapitalizations were closest to generating a Pareto improvement.

 Runs versus Lemons: Information Disclosure and Fiscal Capacity

 [with Joseba Martinez and Thomas Philippon], *Updated October 2016*